One of the main features of A/B testing is the ability to target specific users in a test.

 Once the cap is reached, no new participants are allowed enter the test.
 However, all existing participants continue to be served the correct variant from the test.

-At any stage, you can change, remove or re-add the participant cap by clicking the Edit link next to the number of Max participants.
+At any stage, you can change, remove or re-add the participant cap by selecting the Edit link next to the number of Max participants.

-Alternatively, you can limit the test to the existing participants by clicking the Freeze link next to the current Participants count.
-To allow participants to be added to the test again, click Unfreeze.
+Alternatively, you can limit the test to the existing participants by selecting the Freeze link next to the current Participants count.
+To allow participants to be added to the test again, select Unfreeze.

 Partitioning enables you to run A/B tests in parallel with no overlap of users between tests.
 This is useful if you want to guarantee exclusivity between tests; for example, if you want to test changes that can directly affect other tests which are running at the same time.